kpym/latex-fast-compile/README.md

 # latex-fast-compile

-A small executable that use `mylatexformat` to precompiled the header and speed up next compilations.
+A small executable that use `mylatexformat` to precompiled the header and speed up next compilations with `pdflatex`.

 ## Usage